odoo/documentation/accounting/localizations/l10n_ar.rst

 2.2.3 Special Taxes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Some argentine taxes are not commonly used  for all companies, these type of taxes are included as Inactive� by default, it�s important that before creating a new tax you confirm if they are not already included in the Inactive taxes:
+Some argentine taxes are not commonly used  for all companies, these type of taxes are included as Inactive by default, it's important that before creating a new tax you confirm if they are not already included in the Inactive taxes:

 .. image:: media/argentina07.png
    :align: center